Written by Terry Smith

 A great product and one of those rare ones that actually does what it says on the tin.
 A definite recommend for anyone looking for a gloss finish.

 To round off the reviews I had to go with another yacht vanish.
-The Johnstone’s 309309 Woodcare Outdoor Yacht Varnish is a superb product and only second to Ronseal’s on price really.
-You can expect superb results from this formula.
+The Johnstone’s 309310 Woodcare Outdoor Yacht Varnish is a superb product and only second to Ronseal’s on price really.
+You can expect superb results from this formula and considerably cheaper too – an absolute bargain when you pick the 750ml tin over the 250ml – don’t worry, I’ve updated the link to send you to the 750ml – my apologies, I previously listed the 250ml.

 It coats very nicely over previously stained or vanished wood and leaves a really study hard wearing surface.
-It’s designed for boat decking that is walked on everyday as well as battling the elements.
-It won’t crack or peel easily at all and is easily superior to standard exterior varnish.
+It’s designed for boat decking that is walked on everyday as well as battling the elements – sea water spray, rain, and seagull’s droppings.
+It won’t crack or peel easily at all and is easily superior to standard exterior varnish – it has to be, a deck on a yacht costs literally thousands, there’s no way you can formulate a sub standard product here so if the intention is garden furniture, then expect years of service if you coat it up heavy.
+It’ll repel a cordless pressure washer too – something I’ve personally tested.

 It’s oil based so in my opinion darkens timber, perhaps even a little more than Ronseal however I don’t personally find that to be a problem.
-I think the finish enhances over a long period of time.
+I think the finish enhances over a long period of time and it’s a very natural looking finish that essentially lifts the overall look.

 A word of waning, don’t try to lay this on thick, it’ll take ages to set.
 Go with nice thin coats in warmer weather (essentially following the exterior varnish guidelines I gave above).